COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 The government announced two weeks of restrictions on public activity on the Java and Bali islands starting on July 3, but experts say the policy doesn't go far enough.

-Sagiran, a surgeon at the Nur Hidayah Hospital in Yogyakarta province who uses only one name, said that over the past weekend, almost all of the hospitals in the province were full, while oxygen supplies were running low.
+Over the weekend, almost all of the hospitals in Yogyakarta province were full, while oxygen supplies were running low, Sagiran, a surgeon at the Nur Hidayah Hospital, who uses only one name, told DW.

 "Yogyakarta has been facing an oxygen shortage over the last five days.
 Usually for a small hospital like this, we receive at least 20 canisters of oxygen per delivery, but [now] we only get around five canisters.
 One day, we didn't receive any oxygen supplies at all.
-So, we must turn away patients and postpone all non-urgent surgeries," Sagiran told DW.
+So, we must turn away patients and postpone all nonurgent surgeries," said Sagiran.

 Meanwhile, other hospitals are building additional tents to accommodate the overflow in patients.